Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Conceptual Design and Planning.md

 ## Display Design

+1. The display shall show the PWM signal.
+2. The display shall show the tachometer signal.
+3. The display shall show the different options for the user interface.
+4. The display shall show the correct operations based on the user input.
+5. The display shall have working buttons for the user to operate the diagnostic tool.

 ## Power / Ciruitry

 1. The circuitry shall encompass safe and proper connections between all subsections of the project.